kvarak/dnd/docs/_Rules/skills.md

   <div markdown="1">
   Animal handling is a Group of similar skills that describe the practical handling of animals.
 The first time you select this skill group, choose a category of animals that you are familiar with.
 You also gain the Handle animal skill.
 After the first time, you select either an animal category or a skill.
 In most cases a skill applies to all categories you have selected.

+  #### Category
-  **Category**: The animal categories are divided into general and specific types.
+  Animal categories are divided into general and specific types.
 The general types also include the specific as appropriate, but selecting a specific type of animal grants additional benefits.

-  **General**
-  * Amphibians.
+  ##### General
+  ***Amphibians***.
 Some tribes in swampy areas use giant frogs/toads for transport, as well as regular sized amphibians that are used for different purposes.
-  * Birds.
+  ***Birds***.
 Birds are seldom domesticated.
 When they are, it is usually for companionship (parrots, falcons, etc).
   * Bugs & Spiders.
 Neither are common, but can be found in some underground societies, most notable the riding spiders of Drow.
 Hardy giant beetles can be used as pack animals in desert environments.
   * Farm Animals.
 This includes the animals used in human farms, such as dogs, horses, cows and sheep, but also fowl of different types.
   * Mammals (land).
 Includes mammals that are sometimes domesticated, such as elephants and camels.
 This would also with more experience include the training of other mammals such as tiger and elk.
   * Reptiles.
 Lizards are used as riding and pack animals in many underground societies.
   * Sea Life.
 Folk living underwater use a wide variety of sea living creatures as mounts.
 For surface dwellers this could apply to seals or dolphins.

-  **Specific**
+  ##### Specific
   * Camels.
 Camels are used as transportation and for the purpose of combat.
 If you enter into the campaign with this skill, it is presumed that a trained and familiar camel is already in your possession, and that you have developed a companionship of at least one year.
 In addition you are eligible to take the following skill.
     * Desert Navigation.
 Provides heightened knowledge through learning to trust the camel's survival instincts in order to better survive.
 Gain Expertise on Desert survival checks.